Ahmed Adel Abdel Moneam

-Ahmed Adel Abdel Moneam (احمد عادل عبد المنعم; born 10 April 1987) is an Egyptian professional footballer who plays as a goalkeeper for Egyptian League club Misr Lel-Makkasa.
+Ahmed Adel Abdel Moneam (احمد عادل عبد المنعم; born 10 April 1987) is an Egyptian professional footballer who plays as a goalkeeper.

 Ahmed made his competitive debut for Al Ahly against Ismaily in season 2007–08 and it was 1-1 draw after Essam El-Hadary departure to FC Sion and Amir Abdelhamid's injury.

 Ahmed Adel was selected to play for Egypt at the 2005 FIFA World Youth Championship in the Netherlands.

 2009–10 Season

 In the 2009–10 season, under new coach Hossam El Badry, Ahmed Adel was chosen as the regular keeper for the team.
 Ahmed Adel made great performances and managed to keep many clean sheets.
 Prior to that Ahmed Adel was chosen for the preliminary 2010 Africa Cup of Nations squad for Egypt but was left out of the final 23-man squad.
 When Al Ahly signed Sherif Ekramy halfway through the 2009–10 season, and he no longer became part of the starting eleven.